terencesaw86/TrollVNC/README.md

 - Certificates must match what the browser connects to (IP or hostname).
 - Self-signed setups require trusting the CA (minica.pem) or the specific certificate.

+## Auto-Discovery (Bonjour/mDNS)

+TrollVNC can advertise itself on the local network via Bonjour/mDNS so compatible viewers can discover it without typing an IP/port.

+What it does:

+- Publishes an mDNS service of type `_rfb._tcp` (the standard for VNC).
+- Uses the desktop name from `-n` as the service name and the VNC port from `-p`.
+- Starts the advertisement when the server starts and stops it on exit.

+How to control it:

+- Command line: `-B on|off` (default: `on`).
+Example to disable: `trollvncserver ... -B off`
+- Preferences app: toggle “Enable Auto-Discovery” in TrollVNC settings.

+Client discovery tips:

+- Many VNC apps (and network scanners) list `_rfb._tcp` services automatically on the LAN.
+- If you’re using the built-in HTTP client (noVNC), Bonjour is unrelated to WebSockets; it only helps native VNC viewers find the TCP server.

+Troubleshooting:

+- Ensure the device and client are on the same subnet and that multicast (mDNS) is not filtered by your Wi‑Fi/AP.
+- If discovery doesn’t show up, you can still connect manually using the device IP and port shown in the app or logs.

 ## Build Dependencies